-The City shall incorporate capital improvements affecting City levels of service by referencing the Capital Improvements Schedules of Miami-Dade County, state agencies, regional water supply authorities and other units of government providing services but not having regulatory authority over the use of land into its 5-Year Schedule of Capital Improvements.
-The City Capital Improvement Element Schedule shall be maintained and updated annually and shall demonstrate that level of service standards will be maintained during the next five-year (2020/2021/2022/2023 through 2024/2025/2025/2026) planning period. ~~Exhibit Tables 12.2 and 12.3, below, describes the City's planned 5-Year Capital improvements for this planning period, and additional 5- and 10-Year improvements recommended in the AECOM Infrastructure Study, which shall be incorporated into the Capital Improvement Plan for this planning period.~~

-Every effort shall be made to use funds for the expansion, enhancement, and upgrade of the water supply facilities in accordance with the City's Adopted 16-Year Water Supply Facilities Work Plan Update (Resolution No. 2020-R-104, adopted 2020).
+Policy 12.4.8 The City shall incorporate capital improvements affecting City levels of service by referencing the Capital Improvements Schedules of Miami-Dade County, state agencies, regional water supply authorities and other units of government providing services but not having regulatory authority over the use of land into its 5-Year Schedule of Capital Improvements.
+The City Capital Improvement Element Schedule shall be maintained and updated annually and shall demonstrate that level of service standards will be maintained during the next five-year (2022/2023 through 2025/2026) planning period.
+Tables 12.2 and 12.3, below, describes the City's planned 5-Year Capital improvements, and additional 5- and 10-Year improvements recommended in the AECOM Infrastructure Study, which shall be incorporated into the Capital Improvement Plan for this planning period.
+Policy 12.4.8 Every effort shall be made to use funds for the expansion, enhancement, and upgrade of the water supply facilities in accordance with the City's Adopted 16-Year Water Supply Facilities Work Plan Update (Resolution No. 2020-R-104, adopted 2020).